rdsea/iCOMOTSensors/README.md

 ## IoT Cloud Units

 They include units for IoT, Edge and Cloud.
 The code is under IoTCloudUnits directory.
+A unit mostly is a microservice, a single function or a component that offer a set of functions for a tenant.

 ### IoT units
 IoT units are components for IoT.
 Examples are sensors, actuators, and even gateways.
 They can also be just user-defined scripts that model some IoT behaviors.